install4j HelpDownload

 • A normal user cannot be elevated to full privileges, so the user has to enter the root password.
 A normal user is not likely to have the root password, so the "Request privileges" action does not try to obtain full privileges for normal users by default.

-• To elevate an admin user, an authentication dialog will be shown and users have to enter their own password.
+• To elevate an admin user, an authentication dialog will be shown, and users have to enter their own password.
 Contrary to Windows, admin users can always write to the /Applications directory, even without full privileges.
 That is why on macOS no elevation of privileges is requested by default.

 Like on Windows, the installer will fail by default if the requested privileges cannot be obtained.
 In the default setting this has no effect, because privileges are never requested.